VTrappler/vtrappler.github.io/_pages/about.md

 Who am I ?
 ---
-I'm currently a PhD student at the Université Grenoble Alpes (Grenoble, France), in the Inria research team named [AIRSEA](https://team.inria.fr/airsea/en/).
-I expect to defend my thesis in March 2021.
+I'm a PhD student at the Université Grenoble
+Alpes (Grenoble, France), in the Inria research team named [AIRSEA](https://team.inria.fr/airsea/en/).
+I will defend my PhD on the 11th of June 2021.

+I'm currently looking for a postdoc position, either in France of abroad.

 My research interests are (but not limited to)
 * Optimisation Under Uncertainties